Statement of Intent: English

 What do we teach?
 What does it look like?

-At The Sherwood, all pupils have a daily English lesson (or Literacy in EYFS) which is carefully planned and differentiated to ensure that children are able to build upon prior knowledge and make good progress in reading, writing and spoken language.
+At The Sherwood, all pupils have a daily English lesson (or Literacy in EYFS) which is carefully planned and adapted to ensure that children are able to build upon prior knowledge and make good progress in reading, writing and spoken language.
 In addition to this, some children will receive additional intervention in English to support them to make accelerated progress or to close the gap in learning if required.
 Interventions are planned by teachers and support staff and are monitored closely to ensure that progress is tracked and next steps are planned for.

 In Key Stage 1 and 2, guided reading is taught each day, with two adult-led sessions per week.
 Whole class reading and guided reading sessions are carefully planned to ensure that pupils are provided with opportunities to develop their comprehension, inference and thinking skills, as well as reading fluency and expression.
 Children use reading journals to record their independent learning during non-teacher led guided reading lessons, through activities planned by the teacher.
 This provides children with thinking time to explore author techniques, themes and plots within texts as well as the vocabulary used and the impact on the reader.